 The important part is not just the price.
 A CV axle transfers power from the transmission to the wheels while the suspension moves and the steering turns.
-When the axle, CV joints, or rubber boots fail, the car can start clicking on turns, vibrating under acceleration, leaking grease, or clunking when shifting from drive to reverse.
+When the axle, CV joints, or rubber boots fail, the car can start clicking on turns, vibrating under acceleration, leaking grease, or clunking when shifting from Drive to Reverse.

-| Repair situation | Typical 2026 installed cost | What changes the price |
+| Estimate line item | Typical 2026 cost | What changes the price |

 |---|---|---|

-| CV boot caught early | Lower than full axle replacement | Only works before the joint is clicking or contaminated |
+| CV axle boot repair caught early | Often less than full axle replacement | Only makes sense before the joint clicks or loses grease |

-| Diagnostic inspection only | Call for quote | Road test, lift inspection, axle and suspension check |
+| Diagnosis before quote | Call for quote | Road test, lift inspection, axle, bearing, tire, and suspension check |

 These are planning ranges, not a blind quote.
 The real estimate depends on year, make, model, drivetrain, which axle is failing, whether the axle is original or aftermarket, and how much corrosion is present.